 What kind of enterprises are participants engaged in?

 Participants come with a wide array of sustainable farming interests and experience, including:

-- Cattle, hogs, goats, poultry, and other livestock
+- Cattle, hogs, goats, sheep, poultry, and other livestock

 - Vegetable and fruit production